Preschool: Madie Kerch

 First Grade: Stacey Edlavitch

-Stacey is very excited to teach 1st grade this year at Bet Shalom.
+Stacey is very excited to teach 1st grade at Bet Shalom.
 Stacey, her husband and two children, moved to the Twin Cities from Chicago in 2015.
 She has a Bachelor of Science in Special Education from the University of Wisconsin in Madison, and a Master of Education in Special Education from the University of Illinois at Chicago.
 Since 2003, Stacey has taught Special Education to high school, middle school and elementary students.
+She is currently a Special Education Teacher at Minnetonka High School.

 Building self-confidence in children is one of Stacey’s passions and she believes the dramatic arts and creative movement assists with this.
 She thinks these skills help create a strength that will mold the child in their future endeavors.